truecharts/DocGenerator/default_port_list.md

 |altitude               |main          |main          |27276|UDP     |Active             |-                                                                                                                |
 |assettocorsa           |stracker      |stracker      |50041|TCP     |Active             |-                                                                                                                |

 ## Official Apps

-### Please keep mind that this list is not updated automatically like the rest of this doc.
+> Please keep mind that this list is not updated automatically like the rest of this doc

 | App            |   Service   | Port  |                     Note                     |
 | :------------- | :---------: | :---: | :------------------------------------------: |